lvdwesthuizen/laravel-react-marketplace/README.md

 npm install

-Create .env in the react folder and add this line of config:
+Rename .env.example to .env in the react folder.
+The .env file should have this line of config:

 VITE_API_BASE_URL=http://localhost:8000